You Can Find These Luxury Beauty Products on Amazon

 With an ice cream–like texture, this creamy and dreamy mask is a dessert that’s actually good for your skin.
 It hydrates, soothes and calms with aloe vera, peppermint leaf extract and panthenol -- plus shea butter “chocolate chips” for extra nourishment.
 We dig it, and so will your skin.

-Crepe Erase's Intensive Body Repair Treatment is a décolleté and neck cream that is designed to repair and condition dry, aging, "crepey" skin on the neck, chest, arms and legs.
+Crepe Erase's Advanced Body Repair Treatment is a décolleté and neck cream that is designed to repair and condition dry, aging, "crepey" skin on the neck, chest, arms and legs.

 This Redken Frizz Dismiss Conditioner is formulated for frizzy hair.
 This sulfate free conditioner moisturizes, detangles and helps protect your curls from frizz.
 Redken Frizz Dismiss also makes a corresponding shampoo you can find here.